 Martini recipes are as individual as the person sipping them

-James Bond, the famous spy from Ian Fleming novels preferred Vesper Martinis (a drink described in the 1953 novel, Casino Royale) made with 3 parts Gordon’s, one part vodka and half a measure of Kina Lillet.
+James Bond, the famous spy from Ian Fleming’s novels, preferred Vesper Martinis (a drink described in the 1953 novel, Casino Royale) made with three parts Gordon’s, one part vodka and half a measure of Kina Lillet.

 Ernest Hemingway preferred The Montgomery with a 15:1 ratio of gin to vermouth.

-Alfred Hitchcock, the Hollywood film director and producer, also liked his martinis very dry, with just “one short glance at a bottle of vermouth”.
+The Hollywood film director and producer Alfred Hitchcock also liked his martinis very dry, with just “one short glance at a bottle of vermouth”.

 And Johnny Carson cleverly quipped, “Happiness is finding two olives in your martini when you’re hungry.”

-Dirty and extra-dirty martinis have a dose of olive brine, which some would argue, masks the taste of the alcohol.
-But if you’re a rookie martini drinker, that might be a good thing.
+Dirty and extra-dirty martinis have a dose of olive brine, which, some argue, masks the taste of the alcohol.
+But if you’re a rookie martini drinker, that might be good.

-For those just tipping their toes into icy martini waters, my lip-smacking blood orange martini is another good option, as is this gorgeous cherry martini.
-It’s not as dry, has a floral quality — and it comes with two drunken cherries for snacking.
+For those just dipping their toes into icy martini waters, my lip-smacking blood orange martini is another good option, as is this gorgeous cherry martini.
+It’s not as dry, has a floral quality, and comes with two drunken cherries for snacking.

 The secret ingredient for cherry martinis

-Instead of straight vodka, I use the leftover cherry infused spirits from those drunken cherries.
-It’s a happy by-product, that’s perfect for making these red martinis.
+Instead of straight vodka, I use the leftover cherry-infused spirits from those drunken cherries.
+It’s a happy by-product perfect for making these red martinis.